London Symphony Orchestra: Foundation

-Busby organised a meeting at St. Andrew's Hall, not far from the Queen's Hall.
-Invitations were sent to present and former members of the Queen's Hall Orchestra.
+Busby organised a meeting at St Andrew's Hall, not far from the Queen's Hall.
+Invitations were sent to members of the Queen's Hall Orchestra (present and former).
 About a hundred players attended.
-Busby explained the scheme: a new ensemble, the London Symphony Orchestra, to be run on co-operative lines, "something akin to a Musical Republic", with a constitution that gave the organisation independence.
-At concerts promoted by the LSO the members played without fee, their remuneration coming at the end of each season in a division of the orchestra's profits.
-This worked well in good years, but any poorly-patronised series left members out of pocket, and reliant on the LSO's engagements to play for provincial choral societies and other managements.
-The proposal was approved unanimously, and a management committee was elected, comprising the four original movers and Alfred Hobday (viola) and E F (Fred) James (bassoon).
+Busby explained the scheme – a new ensemble, the London Symphony Orchestra, to be run on co-operative lines, "something akin to a Musical Republic" with a constitution that gave the organisation independence.
+At concerts promoted by the LSO, the members worked without fee, their remuneration coming at the end of each season in a sharing of the orchestra's profits.
+A management committee was elected, comprising the four original founders and Alfred Hobday, and E. F James.
 Busby was appointed chief executive, a post variously titled "Secretary", "managing director", "general secretary" and "general manager" over the years.

 Borsdorf was a player of international reputation, and through his influence, the orchestra secured Hans Richter to conduct its first concert.
 Newman held no grudge against the rebels and made the Queen's Hall available to them.
 He and Wood attended the LSO's first concert, on 9 June 1904.
 The programme consisted of the prelude to Die Meistersinger, music by Bach, Mozart, Elgar and Liszt, and finally Beethoven's Fifth Symphony.
-In a favourable review in The Times, J A Fuller Maitland noted that 49 members of the new orchestra were rebels against Newman's no-deputy rule, 32 had left the Queen's Hall Orchestra earlier, and the other 21 had no connection with Wood and Newman.

-In a profile of the orchestra in 1911, The Musical Times commented:
+In a favourable review in The Times, J. A. Fuller Maitland noted that 49 members of the new orchestra were rebels against Newman's no-deputy rule, 32 had left the Queen's Hall Orchestra earlier, and the other 21 had no connection with Wood and Newman.
+In a profile of the orchestra in 1911, The Musical Times said: